DFCS for Mandated Reporting

 Mandated Reporter Training is available through Care Solutions, Inc. This valuable online training is available for free any time or day that you may want to use it and includes courses that provide instruction on how to better recognize the indicators of abuse and neglect, understand your role in responsible reporting, and identify the groups of children that may be at a higher risk of being abused or neglected.

-Prevent Child Abuse of GA also offers in-person training.
-For in-person training, please contact Julia Neighbors at email@example.com
+Prevent Child Abuse (PCA) of GA also offers in-person training.
+For in-person training, please contact PCA Georgia at [email protected].

 Mandated Reporter Law - O.C.G.A. §19-7-5 (2016)

 (a) The purpose of this Code section is to provide for the protection of children.
 It is intended that mandatory reporting will cause the protective services of the state to be brought to bear on the situation in an effort to prevent abuses, to protect and enhance the welfare of children, and to preserve family life wherever possible.
 This Code section shall be liberally construed so as to carry out the purposes thereof.

 (b) As used in this Code section, the term: